mccart555/HotelBookingAPI/README.md

 Step 6 - Run the following command in a command window (while in the HotelBooking.API project directory)

-         dotnet ef migrations add InitialCreate

-***OR*** if you don't have the .NET core CLI installed you can do this in the Visual Studio Package Manager Console:

-         Add-Migration InitialCreate

-Step 7 - Run the following command in a command window (while in the HotelBooking.API project directory)

          dotnet ef database update

 ***OR*** if you don't have the .NET core CLI installed you can do this in the Visual Studio Package Manager Console:

          Update-Database

-Step 8 - Open Sql Server Management Studio (use the sa account and the password WaracleRocks! to connect.)
+Step 7 - Open Sql Server Management Studio (use the sa account and the password WaracleRocks! to connect.)
 In the Hotels database (created by
          the previous step) run the following SQL script:

          SqlTestData\TestData.sql

-Step 9 - I don't have an Azure account since Microsoft tried to charge me for using it, so either:
+Step 8 - I don't have an Azure account since Microsoft tried to charge me for using it, so either:

 Run the project using Visual Studio - select http or https from the dropdown and run with Visual Studio web server.